The systolic constant of orientable Bieberbach 3-manifolds: The systolic ratio of

-We go back now to the metric $g$, it can be written locally (in the domain D) in cylindrical coordinates (with respect to $x$ and $y$) in the form $g=dr^2+r^2d\theta ^2 +\cos ^2r dz^2$ ($r$ is the distance to the vertical axes going through the center $p$ of the prism $D_p$, and $\theta$ is the angle with respect to the axis $"x"$).
-In the following, we will even consider the first form or the other depending what we need.\\
+\item The metric $h$ defined in section \ref{r3h} can be written locally (in the domain D) in cylindrical coordinates in the form $h=dr^2+r^2d\theta ^2 +\cos ^2r dz^2$ ($r$ is the distance to the vertical axes going through the center $p$ of the prism $D_p$, and $\theta$ is the angle with respect to the axis $"x"$). \\

-\begin{remarque} In restriction to a prism $D_p$, a surface of equation $\theta = \theta_0$ is totally geodesic.
-To see that, just remark that the length of any curve $\gamma$ in $D_p$ joining two points of $\theta = \theta_0$ is always greater than its projection on this surface.
+\item In restriction to a prism $D_p$, a surface $S_p$ of equation $\theta = \theta_0$ is totally geodesic.
+To see this, just remark that the length of any curve $\gamma$ in $D_p$ joining two points of $\theta = \theta_0$ is always greater than its projection on this surface.
 This is simply due to the expression of the metric in the "cylindrical" coordinates: